-Roberta MacAdams School is excited to welcome students for the 2016-2017 school year.
-Located in the community of Blackmud Creek, the school will offer regular programming for students in Kindergarten through Grade 6.
+Roberta MacAdams School is excited to welcome new families each school year.
+Located in the community of Blackmud Creek, the school offers regular programming for students in Kindergarten through Grade 6.

 Meet our amazing school name honouree

 Roberta MacAdams (Price) (July 21, 1880 – December 16, 1959)

 Roberta Catherine MacAdams was born in Sarnia, Ontario in 1880.
 After graduating from the Macdonald Institute in Guelph, she moved to Edmonton to work for the Alberta Department of Agriculture.
 In 1912, she became Superintendent of Domestic Science for the Edmonton Public School Board and was responsible for introducing classes in cooking skills.